Application for Customs Ruling on Origin Determination of Goods

 Each application is for the origin determination of ONE product.
 The contact details are enclosed in the application form.

-A fee of S$75 inclusive of Goods & Services Tax will be charged for each application.
+A fee of S$75 inclusive of Goods and Services Tax will be charged for each application.
 Payment must be made upon receiving the billing notification from Singapore Customs.
 The billing indicates the bill reference number and would only be generated after we received the complete submission of your application form and supporting documents.

 You may pay via Inter Bank Giro (IBG), NETS or credit card.
 Payment by NETS or credit card can be made at any SingPost branch.